 The CMTS MUST recognize a CM Interface Mask criterion in a Downstream Packet Classifier L2VPN Encoding regardless of whether the Encoding classifies L2VPN or non-L2VPN traffic.
 The CMTS MUST classify the destination MAC address of a downstream packet as one of three classes: 1) A CM MAC address; 2) a CPE MAC address; or 3) an eSAFE MAC address of a particular eSAFE host type.
 The CMTS MUST consider the criterion to be matched when the destination MAC address of the downstream layer 2 packet is a CM MAC address or eSAFE MAC address that corresponds to a host type with a '1' in the CM Interface Mask.
 The CMTS MUST consider the criterion to be matched when the destination MAC address is a CPE MAC address and the CM Interface Mask has any CPE host type bit set, i.e., any of bits 1 or 5-15 set.
-The CMTS MUST consider the criterion to be unmatched when the destination MAC address is a CM or eSAFE MAC address and the single CM Interface mask bit corresponding to that host type has a '0' bit.
-The CMTS MUST consider the criterion to be unmatched when the destination MAC address is a CPE MAC address and the CM Interface Mask has a zero bit in positions 1 and 5-15.
+The CMTS MUST consider the criterion to be unmatched when the destination MAC address and the single CM Interface mask bit corresponding to that host type has a '0' bit.
+The CMTS MUST consider the criterion to be unmatched when the destination MAC address and the CM Interface mask bit corresponding to that host type has a '0' bit.
+The CMTS MUST consider the criterion to be unmatched when the destination MAC address and the CM Interface Mask has a zero bit in all CPE host type positions, i.e., has a zero bit in positions 1 and 5-15.